mull-project/mull/docs/HowMullWorks.rst

 ----------------

-Mull has a great support of macOS and various Linux systems across all modern versions of LLVM from 3.9.0 to 9.0.0.
+Mull has a great support of macOS and various Linux systems across all modern versions of LLVM from 9.0 to 13.0.
+All the new versions of LLVM are supported as soon as they released.

-Mull supports FreeBSD with minor known issues.

 Mull is reported to work on Windows Subsystem for Linux, but no official support yet.